Southern Europe: Climate

 Southern Europe's most emblematic climate is the Mediterranean climate, influenced by the large subtropical semi-permanent centre of high atmospheric pressure found, not in the Mediterranean itself, but in the Atlantic Ocean, the Azores High.
 The Mediterranean climate covers Portugal, Spain, Italy, the southern coast of France, coastal Croatia, coastal Slovenia, southern Bosnia and Herzegovina, Montenegro, Albania, and Greece, as well as the Mediterranean islands.
-Those areas of Mediterranean climate present similar vegetations and landscapes throughout, including dry hills, small plains, pine forests and olive trees.
+Those areas of Mediterranean climate present similar vegetation and landscapes throughout, including dry hills, small plains, pine forests, and olive trees.

-Cooler climates can be found in certain parts of Southern European countries, for example within the mountain ranges of Spain and Italy.
+Cooler climates can be found in certain parts of southern European countries, for example, within the mountain ranges of Spain and Italy.
 Additionally, the north coast of Spain experiences a wetter Atlantic climate.
-In the highest regions of the Alps, which border Southern Europe, even ice cap climate can be found.
+In the highest regions of the Alps, which border southern Europe, even an ice cap climate can be found.

-Some parts of Southern Europe have humid subtropical climates with warm and wet summers, unlike typical Mediterranean climates.
+Some parts of southern Europe have humid subtropical climates with warm and wet summers, unlike typical Mediterranean climates.
 This climate is mainly found in Italy and Croatia around the Adriatic Sea in cities such as Venice and Trieste, but also further north, near the Alpine foothills, in cities such as Como and Lugano.

 Flora

 Southern Europe's flora is mainly characterized by Mediterranean forests, woodlands, and scrub, but also temperate broadleaf and mixed forests.
-The Mediterranean and Submediterranean climate regions in Europe are found in much of Southern Europe, mainly Portugal, Spain, Italy, Malta, Albania, Greece, Cyprus and all the mediterranean islands, but also in southeast France, the Balkan Mediterranean coast and part of Macedonia.
+The Mediterranean and Submediterranean climate regions in Europe are found in much of southern Europe, mainly Portugal, Spain, Italy, Malta, Albania, Greece, Cyprus and all the mediterranean islands, but also in southeast France and the Balkan Mediterranean coast.

 In the Mediterranean coastal areas, olive groves, maquis shrubland, and steppes are very common.
 At higher elevations, or latitudes, they are replaced by chestnut and (often coppiced) mixed forests.